 Video made by Yayasan Tambuhak Sinta’s Sumali Agrawal in conjunction with Borneo Productions International about a natural alternative to mercury in gold mining.
 This method has been pioneered by small-scale miners in North Sulawesi and uses ijuk, a strong and sturdy fibre that comes from the bark of the sugar palm tree that grows all over Indonesia.

 Puppeteers Without Borders trains peer educators in topics such as reproductive anatomy, contraception and sexual violence, with the aim of supporting teachers’ capacity to promote knowledge and positive healthy beliefs and behaviors.

 Erica spent several weeks in early 2016 visiting the Paulusheim Refugee Centre in Bonn, Germany where she worked with the people there to express their experiences creatively through drawing and story telling.
 Erica took this material to create this paper-theatre show which was performed five times in Bonn in mid-November 2016.

-THE SUSILA DHARMA INTERNATIONAL ASSOCIATION (SDIA) is a member network of SD national organizations and associate member projects from 28 countries.
-We believe that by working together in an atmosphere of mutual respect we can achieve positive social and economic change that benefits our world.
+The Susila Dharma International Association (SDIA) is a global network of organizations that work together to support grassroots projects.
+We believe that by working together in an atmosphere of mutual respect we can achieve positive social change that benefits our world.